How to Split Ethernet to Multiple Devices

 Although they use different USB connectors, they both offer full USB 3.1 bandwidth, allowing for up to 1Gbps Ethernet speeds for any connected device.
 This works best in a close-knit office or home environment when the other devices can be relatively close to the device equipped with the Ethernet adapter, although they don’t have to be if you can run long enough Ethernet cables.

-Both Ethernet splitters and Ethernet adapters let you take a single Ethernet connection from a wall socket or direct connection to your network's router, and spread it to multiple devices around the room.
+Both Ethernet splitters and Ethernet adapters let you take a single Ethernet connection from a wall socket or direct connection to your network's router and spread it to multiple devices around the room.
 By utilizing USB rather than wall power, though, you can reduce cable clutter on the tabletop, cut back on weight for transport, and make it possible to provide network connections where wall power may not be so easily accessible.
 Not to mention, the 4-in-1 along with traditional Ethernet adapters both provide Ethernet connectivity to modern thin & light laptops that lack an RJ45 Port.
 Considering how many of the latest and greatest laptops are doing away with an Ethernet port altogether, anyone wondering how to split Ethernet connections in the future will likely have to consider an Ethernet adapter.

 Maximum Ethernet Switch speed without the clutter